 Loss of key data

 Major disruptions at facilities

 If the threat of these is present in your organisation you should have a Business Continuity Plan, BCP, in place to manage them.

 High risk and heavily regulated sectors

 4C Strategies helps organisations build, verify and track their business continuity capability.
 We work in the most high risk and heavily regulated sectors of society, to maintain mission-critical activities and recover effectively during a disruption.
 Our services are delivered in accordance with the ISO 22301 standard.
-We also prepare clients for ISO certification, which we did for Cytvia (formerly GE Healthcare Life Sciences) at seven of their production facilities.
+We also prepare clients for ISO certification, which we did for Cytiva (formerly GE Healthcare Life Sciences) at seven of their production facilities.

 Business Continuity Management Maturity Model